zero14c/OCI/OCI Queue.md

 #### message
 A message is an element in a queue that contains a __`payload`__ in the form of a __`string`__.
-The string can be in any format, including XML, JSON, CSV, a Base64-encoded binary message, and even compressed formats such as gzip.
+The string can be in any format, including __XML, JSON, CSV, a Base64-encoded binary message__, and even __compressed formats__ such as gzip.
 Producers and consumers should agree upon the message format.
 Each message is processed independently.

 #### producer
-A client which sends messages to the queue.
+A client which __`sends messages` to the `queue`__.

 #### consumer
-A client which receives messages from a queue.
-The consumer is also responsible for deleting messages from the queue after the messages are received.
+A client which __`receives messages` from a `queue`__.
+The consumer is also __responsible for `deleting messages` from the queue__ after the messages are received.

 #### channel
-An ephemeral destination within a queue that can be created on demand.
+An ephemeral destination within a queue that can be __created on demand__.
-Messages can be published to a specific channel within a queue, and consumers can retrieve messages from specific channels.
+__Messages can be published to a specific channel within a queue__, and __consumers can retrieve messages from specific channels__.
 For more information, see Channels.

 #### maximum retention period
-The length of time that a queue retains a message until the message is automatically deleted by the system, if not deleted by a consumer.
-Maximum retention period is configurable to values of 10 seconds to 7 days at the queue level.
-The default value is 1 day.
+__The 'length of time that a queue retains a message' until the message is automatically deleted by the system, 'if not deleted by a consumer'__.
+Maximum retention period is configurable to values of __`10 seconds to 7 days`__ at the queue level.
+The __`default value is 1 day`__.

 #### delivery count
-The number of times that a message is delivered to a consumer upon request.
+The __number of times that a message is delivered to a consumer upon request__.

 #### maximum delivery attempts
-The number of times that a message is delivered to a consumer, but not updated or deleted, before it's sent to a dead letter queue (DLQ).
-Maximum delivery attempts is configurable to values of 1-20 at the queue level.
+The __'number of times' that a 'message is delivered to a consumer', but not updated or deleted__, before it's sent to a __`dead letter queue (DLQ)`__.
+Maximum delivery attempts is configurable to values of __`1-20`__ at the queue level.
 For more information, see delivery count.

 #### polling timeout
-The length of time that a consumer will wait for messages to consume.
+The __`length of time` that a consumer will wait for messages to consume__.
 Increasing the polling timeout reduces the number of times a consumer requests messages from the queue but the response indicates that there are no available messages to consume.
 Polling timeout is configurable to values of 0 to 30 seconds at the queue level, and consumers can set the value when requesting messages.
 The default value is 30 seconds.
 For more information, see long polling.

 #### visibility timeout
 The length of time during which a message received from the queue by one consumer isn't visible to other consumers.
 Visibility timeout is configurable to values of 1 second to 12 hours at the queue level, and consumers can set the value when requesting messages.
 The default value is 30 seconds.
 For more information, see message locking.